Restoring your name to the register

 How do I apply for restoration?

-Dentists or DCPs wishing to apply for restoration can access the online application process via eGDC, by selecting the option 'Log in to eGDC' or 'New to eGDC'.
-Following completion of the online application process you will be issued with a personalised application form to download, print, sign and submit along with your supporting documents.
+Dentists or dental care professionals (DCPs) who want to apply for restoration can access the online application process via eGDC, by selecting the option 'Log in to eGDC' or 'New to eGDC'.
+When you have completed the online application process, you will be issued with a personalised application form to download, print, sign, and submit along with your supporting documents.

-Alternatively, you can complete an application form to be restored to the Register:
+Alternatively, you can complete the relevant application form below to be restored to the register (instructions are included on the front cover):

 Reasonable adjustments